richardcalahan/exportr/README.md

 But in reality you're working on 5 apps, each requiring different settings for Facebook, Google, AmazonS3, etc.

 You probably set environment variables on your production servers to store configuration options for these services.
 But you probably also hard code
-'default' options to fallback to on your local machine.
+'default' options to default to on your local machine.
 Hardcoding default configuation options, especially private keys for third party apis is an insane security risk.

 Problem solved.